Rafael Uribe Uribe: Capture of Conservative Higher Command

-Between 1901 and 1902 Uribe Uribe alternated military activities with peace initiatives which were not taken into account by the then conservative government of José Manuel Marroquín.
+Between 1901 and 1902, he alternated military activities with peace initiatives which were not taken into account by the then conservative government of José Manuel Marroquín.
 General Uribe saw that the Liberals would not be able to defeat the Conservatives, and therefore was inclined to surrender, albeit with certain conditions.
-On June 12, 1902, the government offered amnesty, and the liberal rebels began to demobilize.
-Uribe surrendered in the Hacienda Neerlandia on October 24, 1902.
+On 12 June 1902, the government offered amnesty, and the liberal rebels began to demobilize.
+Uribe surrendered in the Hacienda Neerlandia on 24 October 1902.
 He began issuing pamphlets promoting the conservative government, and soon took a lower public profile.

 Death

-Rafael Uribe Uribe died on October 15, 1914, after he was attacked with axes the day before by two workers named Jesús Carvajal and Leovigildo Galarza.
+Rafael Uribe Uribe died on 15 October 1914, aged 55, after he was attacked with axes the day before by two workers named Jesús Carvajal and Leovigildo Galarza.
 Local authorities believed it to be an act of terrorism, but those suspicions were never confirmed.

 In popular culture

-According to an interview given by Gabriel García Márquez to Plinio Apuleyo Mendoza in his book El Olor de la Guayaba (The Guava's Smell), the character of Colonel Aureliano Buendía in One Hundred Years of Solitude was loosely based on Rafael Uribe Uribe.
-García Márquez's grandfather was under Uribe Uribe's command in the Thousand Days War.
+According to an interview given by Gabriel García Márquez to Plinio Apuleyo Mendoza in his book El Olor de la Guayaba (The Guava's Scent), the character of Col. Aureliano Buendía in One Hundred Years of Solitude was loosely based on Rafael Uribe.
+García Márquez's grandfather was under Uribe's command in the Thousand Days War.

-The assassination of Uribe Uribe and its subsequent investigation by Marco Tulio Anzola Samper is explored in detail by the Colombian novelist Juan Gabriel Vasquez in his novel The Shape of the Ruins.
+The assassination of Uribe and its subsequent investigation by Marco Tulio Anzola Samper is explored in detail by the Colombian novelist Juan Gabriel Vásquez in his novel The Shape of the Ruins.

 The 18th locality of the Capital District of the capital city Bogotá, Colombia is named for Uribe.